Who Invented Backpropagation?

 Precise references and more history in:

-(88 pages, 888 references, with PDF & LATEX source & complete public BIBTEX file;
+(Based on 2014 TR with 88 pages and 888 references, with PDF & LATEX source & complete public BIBTEX file).

 The contents of this site may be used for educational and non-commercial purposes, including articles for Wikipedia and similar sites.